kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-08-09-microsoft-annual-report-financial-overview-and-analysis.md

 In line with its focus on commercial & productivity tools, the recent announcement by Microsoft that it is [closing Microsoft Store physical locations](https://news.microsoft.com/2020/06/26/microsoft-store-announces-new-approach-to-retail/) should not be a surprise.
 There are also many [more subtle changes](https://www.theverge.com/2020/2/28/21157816/microsoft-cortana-windows-10-productivity-skills-assistant-update) Microsoft is doing that suggests that consumers, at least for now, is not something it wants to focus on.

-Some Microsoft's announcement might seem supporting the idea that Microsoft is trying to get get back to a consumer market.
+Some of Microsoft's announcements might seem supporting the idea that Microsoft is trying to get get back to a consumer market.
 One example can be [Microsoft's new Surface Duo](https://www.microsoft.com/en-us/surface/devices/surface-duo) device.
 These attempts are focused mainly on "professionals" and productivity, which is in line with Microsoft's business focus.

 Apart from the important revenue streams mentioned above, Microsoft also has a few **smaller business-focused offerings** for hiring and learning (**LinkedIn**) or CRM (**Dynamics 365**).
 These are not a significant driver of profits nowadays, but it might change in a couple of years.
 And if other business needs arise in the future, that can be solved by a software tool or cloud service; I bet Microsoft will come after it.